thraxil/canhaz/README.md

-CANHAZ is a simple scraping tool.
+# CANHAZ is a simple scraping tool #

 Give it a URL and an XPath expression and it will fetch the URL, parse it, and return a JSON structure of the results of the XPath